2suit: References in popular culture

 The 2Suit has been mentioned in travel and exploration magazines as part of articles on subject like the "400 mile high club."

 The 2Suit was discussed as fashion in WIRED and Discovery Magazine, among other media.

-The 2Suit has been the subject of songs, including the Valentine's Days album titled 2Suit, by Binary Bits, and in the Anti-Gravity Love EP track Sex Suit by Irish band Fred and Bob.
+On February 24, 2026, The Daily Show aired a segment featuring space sexology researchers Maria Santaguida and Simon Dubé discussing their research on sex in space.
+During the segment, they presented a replica of the 2Suit, which Santaguida had recreated.
+Correspondent Michael Kosta tested the suit under simulated spaceflight conditions, using an inflatable doll referred to as “Judy” as part of the demonstration.